pdfosborne/elsciRL/README.md

 pip install -e .
 ```

 ## Run the App Interface

-Simply run the following code in a Python script.
+To run the App, run the following code in a Python script.

 ```python
 from elsciRL import App